sfigg/commercialization-public/design/device-experiences/modern-standby-wake-sources.md

 -   Wake source operation and scenarios are the same for all Modern Standby PCs, regardless of whether they are based on the x86 or ARM processor architecture.
 -   Wake source operation and scenarios are the same across all form factors, including slate, convertible tablet (lid open if attached to a keyboard), clamshell (lid open), docked slate, and desktop.
 If the lid is closed on a clamshell form factor device or a convertible tablet with an attached keyboard, then no wake sources are expected to turn on the display.
 Most wake sources are still expected to turn on the SoC; any exceptions are noted in the tables below.
 -   Wake source operation may differ depending on whether the system is plugged in (AC power) or on battery power (DC power).
 Differences are noted in the tables below.
+-   Some wake sources are hardware-dependent, e.g. wake on fingerprint or wake on optical disc drive ejection (some Modern Standby systems may not have a fingerprint reader or optical disc drive).
+Modern Standby systems are recommended to support all wake scenarios for which they have the necessary hardware.

 The remainder of this topic describes the different types of wake sources, along with additional information, such as whether the wake source can turn on a device's display, whether it is enabled by default, and any differences in operation depending on whether a device is on AC or DC power.
 Please note that the information in this topic applies to systems with Connected Standby enabled.
 Connected Standby is enabled by selecting "Never" in the following Power & sleep setting: